SDU-eScience/UCloud/README.md

 SDUCloud keeps track of
-[each users storage consumption](./accounting-storage-service), and has the ability to create reports on each user in case billing is needed
+[each users storage consumption](./accounting-storage-service), and has the ability to create reports on each user in case billing is needed.

 ### Metadata